 “In many ways, the king energy is Father energy.
 It is our experience, however, that although the King underlies the Father archetype, it is more extensive and more basic than the Father.”

 The respected psychoanalyst John W. Perry also described the Ruler as the “central archetype” around which the rest of the psyche is organised.

-In symbolism, the figure of the king is also associated with the sun.
 The crowns worn by royalty throughout the ages are symbolic of the sun’s rays.
 The sun is also a symbol of the Self.
 Lions share a similar meaning because their manes resemble the glare of the sun.

 “The King archetype in its fullness possesses the qualities of order, of reasonable and rational patterning, of integration and integrity in the masculine psyche.
 It stabilizes chaotic emotion and out-of-control behaviors.
 It gives stability and centredness.
 It brings calm.
 And in its “fertilising” and centredness, it mediates vitality, life-force, and joy.
 It brings maintenance and balance.
 If defends our own sense of inner order, our own integrity of being and of purpose, our own central calmness about who we are, and our essential and unassailability and certainty.” ~ Robert Moore and Douglas Gillette, King Warrior Magician Lover